 Certain MOS H2S Sensors have experienced dramatic improvement in long-term stability including those from Teledyne Gas and Flame Detection.

-Manufacturers that thoroughly control the technology of their MOS sensor have successfully optimized improvements in the sensor technology to handle long-term aging.
+Manufacturers that thoroughly control the technology of their MOS sensor have successfully optimized improvements in sensor technology to handle long-term aging.
 These best-in-class sensor designs have shifted the MOS sensors to an operational safety level where for a majority of applications three month calibration periods are standard.

 These sensors will sufficiently respond to H2S within a broadened accuracy window, even if the calibration frequency was prolonged further to six months, although we do not suggest longer than three months.